reecemartin/dogwood/Planning/Proposal/Proposal.md

 ### Other Functionality

-- Import and Export of Assignments
+- Import and Export of Assignments (Automatically imported when an instructor enables Dogwood for their course)
 - Muting of Users
 - At least 3 Levels of Permissions
 - Inline Editing